Kitchen

 It can be hard to get a seat in the bustling restaurant, so Vermont Edition visited Honey Road before the dinner rush to talk to Chigazola Tobin about the substances she uses and her method of running her eating place.

-From the open and brilliant foremost dining location, we returned at the back of the bar, down the steps to the kitchen, which she defined as a bit like a bomb shelter.
+From the open and brilliant foremost dining location, we returned to the back of the bar, down the steps to the kitchen, which she defined as a bit like a bomb shelter.

-Then she movements on to nuts: “We try to maintain all nuts reachable always.”
+Then she moves on to nuts: “We try to maintain all nuts reachable always.”

 And then there may be dried fruit, “some other massive part of Middle Eastern food,” she says.
 “Dried cherries, dried figs, dried apricots, raisins, golden raisins, currants, barberries.”